t3mpx/Blue-Team-Writeups/README.md

-# SOC-Range
+# Blue-Team-Writeups
-Write-ups of different scenarios from the SOC Range in Let'sDefend and HackTheBox.
+Write-ups from different scenarios related to blue team cybersecurity